bsmAnalysis/BSMHiggs_fwk/README.md

 git checkout -b modified #copy the branch to a new one to host future modifications (ease pull request and code merging)
 #PatUtils.cc is broken under 94X, has to be reloaded
 wget https://raw.githubusercontent.com/Wallace-Chen/BSMHiggs_fwk/2017_Development/src/PatUtils.cc -O src/PatUtils.cc
+#Switching from 2016 version to 2017 by running:
-cd $CMSSW_BASE/src
+cd test/haa4b
+sh ./converter # input 2 when you are prompted to select cd $CMSSW_BASE/src

 #And compile